Universal few-body physics in a harmonic trap

 We are now in the position to apply this effective theory to the 3- and 4-body sector.
 First, we focus on the 3-body sector in the unitary limit in order to test our method against the exact analytical solution \cite{werner}.
 The corresponding ground state energy for the 2-body system is $\epsilon^{\left(2\right)}=1/2$ \cite{busch}.
 Since the three coupling constants $v^{\left(2\right)}_i$ are identical, the Hamiltonian is invariant under permutation of the bodies.
 It follows that the Hamilton matrix is block diagonal in different symmetries of the wave functions.
 Typical values of the cutoff $N$ reached in our study for the 3-body problem are $N\approx 40...70$.

-For mixed antisymmetric states $V^{\left(3\right)}_{\textrm{cont}}$ does not contribute.
+For mixed antisymmetric states, which are antisymmetric under exchange of the first two particles, $V^{\left(3\right)}_{\textrm{cont}}$ does not contribute.
 As an example, Fig.~\ref{fig:3spectrumFL1-1} presents the spectrum of states with angular momentum and parity $L^P=1^-$ depending on the cutoff $N$ in the unitary limit.
 Again, the exact results are added at $N\rightarrow\infty$.
 The dashed line indicates the value of the cutoff $N$ at which $N\approx 5 E/(\hbar\omega)$.
 It is clear that for the higher excited states an extrapolation in $N$ is required.
 The spectrum can be extrapolated linearly in $1/\sqrt{N+3}$ as indicated by the solid lines.